 Do you have weird sounds in your ears that are more similar to a crackle than a ring or a buzz?
 Many people come to our offices and ask what that sound is.
 It can be a variety of things, most commonly from ear wax in the canal moving.
-Other causes can stem from the middle ear from the muscles, fluid build up, infection or other disorders of the joint at our jaws.
-If you start to hear crackling, come in to see an audiologist to remove the wax or examine and refer to an ENT if needed.
+Other causes can stem from the middle ear from the muscles, fluid build-up, infection, or other disorders of the joint at our jaws.
+If you start to hear crackling, come in to see an audiologist to remove the wax or examine it and refer to an ENT if needed.

 Common Causes Of Crackling In The Ear